LesiaChaban/gdk-oci-mysql/09-configure-app/configure-app.md

     micronaut.config-client.enabled=true
     ```

-2. Confirm and uncomment the following snippet in the _bootstrap-oraclecloud.properties_ file.
+2. Uncomment the following snippet in the _bootstrap-oraclecloud.properties_ file.
 This snippet configures the application to read secrets stored in OCI Vault when the application is running on an OCI Compute Instance.
 You'll set the value of the externalized configuration variables `VAULT_ID` and `COMPARTMENT_ID` in subsequent steps.

     _oci/src/main/resources/bootstrap-oraclecloud.properties_